kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 # Why AI Now?

-## History

 The history of AI dates back to the 1950s.
 If you'd like a quick three-minute recap of AI's history, you can watch this video:

 <div style="position: relative; padding-bottom: 56.25%; height: 0;">
 <iframe src="https://www.youtube.com/embed/056v4OxKwlI" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

 The question we want to address here is why AI is currently experiencing a surge in attention.
-There are several significant factors contributing to this phenomenon, and I will highlight the two most important ones:
+There are several significant factors contributing to this phenomenon, I will highlight the two most important ones:

 ## Data